Claiming Tutoring Services on Your Canadian Tax Return (2026 Guide)

 These include:

 If you or someone you care about is navigating learning challenges related to ADHD, reach out.
 We can help.
+All our services, programs, assessments and workshop offerings are available on a generous sliding scale.

 – Rachel S. Forbes, Executive Director